 What Happens if You Die Without a Will

-Many young people and those even in middle-age don’t have any will at all.
-While this makes sense in your early 20s when the only wealth you possess is a used car and a few boxes of keepsakes.
-But writing a will should go hand in hand with building your career.
-Once you have a retirement fund building, a savings account, and expensive assets like a house or an actually valuable car, it will matter who these assets fall to should you happen to be struck by a meteor on the way home from work or some other unexpected tragedy.
+Many people don’t have any will at all.
+While this may make sense in your early 20’s when the only wealth you possess is a used car and a few boxes of keepsakes, it can be risky once you start to accumulate some possessions or have children.
+Writing a will should go hand in hand with building your career.
+Once you have a retirement fund, a savings account, and expensive assets like a house or an actually valuable car, it will matter who these assets fall to should something happen to you.

-If you die without a will, you have died “intestate” and your state of residence will be in charge of deciding who inherits what.
-If you have a spouse, inheritance will be split between your spouse, parents, and siblings.
-If you have children (or grandchildren) they also get a significant portion of an intestate estate.
-However, because family connections are complicated, you may not agree with the default distribution and your family might not either, given that no personal preferences will be considered by the state.
+If you die without a will, you have died “intestate” and the law in your state of residence will be in charge of deciding who inherits what.
+If you have a spouse or children, or even if you don’t, the law may provide for something you do not want.
+However, because family connections are complicated, you may not agree with the default distribution and your family might not either, given that no personal preferences will be considered by the law in an intestate situation.

-Your very first will doesn’t have to be complicated, especially if you don’t have much to bequeath.
-Many people start with a boilerplate will that only names your executor and primary heir.
+Your will doesn’t have to be complicated, especially if you don’t have much to bequeath.
+Many people start with a boilerplate will that only names your personal representative (executor) and primary heir.
 Most simply leave everything to their spouse, especially before you have children.
 However, you also have the freedom to customize as much as you see fit.
-If you are the owner of your grandmother’s wedding rings, heirloom furniture, or other family keepsakes, you may want to make sure these wind up in specific hands if your guardianship ends unexpectedly.
+If you are the owner of your grandmother’s wedding rings, heirloom furniture, or other family keepsakes, you may want to make sure these wind up in specific hands.

 Updating Your Will When Circumstances Change